GUO-Jiahui/face_DCNN/README.md

 The code was writen in Python 3, Python packages required for running those analyses include `numpy`, `scipy`, and `rpy2`.
 R package `vegan` is also required for running the variance partitioning analysis.

-To download the sample data, click the "release" section in the right panel.
+The sample data can be downloaded from the Release of the repository: https://github.com/GUO-Jiahui/not_so_fast/releases/download/1.0.0/data.zip